 Baseline Scenario: describe what it entails, in English, as well as, in terms of parameter assumptions (Table needed with parameters and explain of what is assumed).
 Second Scenario: describe what it entails, in English, as well as, in terms of parameter assumptions.
 Third Scenario: describe what it entails, in English, as well as, in terms of parameter assumptions.
 We need a table that describes these scenarios very clearly please.
 Yury can you help with this.
 Like the PNAS paper we put together.
 Here is the example to follow Pablo and Yury.

 Sensitivity Analyses

 Miriam is writing this

 Results

 Need results to be finalized to write this.

 Discussion

 Will be driven largely by results.

+Figure 1Table for the distribution of contacts